lucheholdings/musephp/clio/src/Clio/Component/Tool/ArrayTool/Coder/README.md

 ==========

-ArrayTool Coder is a Encoder/Decoder tool from/to array.
+ArrayTool Coder is a Encoder/Decoder tool from/to array and specified coded.

 Ex)
   JsonCoder::encode(array) encode array to json